gitenter/gitenter/doc/architecture/SyAD.md

     + *(Like GitHub hooks, we can technically skip it for a commit not in HEAD of a push through.
 So then it is not that horrible.)*
 + Can explicitly mark the "documents" so can support dual view.
 Then we can exclude e.g. `README.md` in code, to be a document.

-- [SyAD-0013]{} There shall be one configuration file used for this system.
+- [SyAD-0013]{SyAD-0072} There shall be one configuration file used for this system.
-- [SyAD-0060]{} The configuration file is in YAML format.
+- [SyAD-0060]{SyAD-0013} The configuration file is in YAML format.
-- [SyAD-0059]{SyAD-0013,SyAD-0060} The configuration file stays at the root of the repository and may be named `.gitenter.yml`, `.gitenter.yaml`, `.gitenter-config.yml`, or `.gitenter-config.yaml`.
+- [SyAD-0059]{SyAD-0013,SyAD-0060} The configuration file stays at the root of the repository, and may be named `.gitenter.yml`, `.gitenter.yaml`, `.gitenter-config.yml` or `.gitenter-config.yaml`.

 Reviewing is generally for documents (regardless of whether they contain traceable items), while traceability is for anything contains traceable items (may include not only document, but also Gherkin/unittest/...).
-While there's no need for (and we can't make) the two to be the same set, we should make the document view (in dual view) to support most needs, include
+There's no need for (and we can't make) the two to be the same set.

-+ A quick view of the testing/traceable code piece.
-+ Integrate/show the testing result one step up.

-*(TODO: that means we need to split `git.document` and `traceability.traceable_files` in database table.)*

 - [SyAD-0054]{SyAD-0060} Example `.gitenter.yml`
     - Path can be either subfolder or matching pattern.